 It is also very important that you keep your software up-to-date and run security patches if they’re available.

 If you are a Dial a Nerd customer with a SonicWall Firewall, you have built in protection already.
 If you are an SLA customer, we have additional ways to protect you from attacks like this by monitoring your network on a daily basis.

-This attack, which is still ongoing and continues to wreak havoc, is yet another stark reminder of why it is so incredibly important to back-up your files and to educate yourself around suspicious activity online.
+This attack, which is still ongoing and continues to wreak havoc, is yet another stark reminder of why it is so incredibly important to back up your files and educate yourself about suspicious activity online.

 Secondly, it should remind you that you most definitely should have an anti-virus installed on all your devices.
 If you are using the more old-fashioned email systems or out-of-date operating systems, we also strongly suggest that you upgrade soon.
 Moving to a cloud-based mail system like Office 365 means you are much less vulnerable and backups happen automatically.